 There’s nothing wrong with asking for consultation when putting together your plan, but writing your own business plan has many advantages.
 It not only gives you the chance to show your passion and personality, but is also a good exercise for appraising your business and really getting to know your strengths and weaknesses as an organisation.
 If you aren’t confident about your writing skills, get a draft down and then ask someone to help you refine and rewrite it.

 Writing a business plan can seem like a daunting task, and starting is the difficult part; once you get into the flow of things you'll be surprised at how easily you are able to get down all the details about your business, the current status and your future plans.
 Take it one step at a time and take each section as it comes.
 Start at the beginning; describe your business, products and goals and from there the rest will flow.

 If you’re taking your first steps into business you’re going to need all the advice and support you can get.
-Make sure you enrol in our Mini Masterclass ‘Researching Your Business Idea’, designed to help you find all the information you need to start and grow your business.
+Make sure you enrol in our ‘How do I research a business idea?’ workshop, designed to help you find all the information you need to start and grow your business.
 That includes everything from market conditions and potential legal issues through to consumer behaviour.
 At the Business & IP Centre we have access to £5m worth of industry reports from top publishers such as Mintel, Frost & Sullivan and Euromonitor, as well as company data from over 144 million UK and global companies to help you better understand your target markets.